Skip to main content

 Parking

-If you stop on a motorway or expressway with an empty battery, you could be fined €70.
+If you stop on the motorway or dual carriageway with a flat battery, you could face a fine of up to €70.

 Charging

-The main operators are E.ON DK and Clever.
+The largest operators are E.ON DK and Clever.

 Parking

-In some cities, such as Copenhagen, parking in public car parks is free for EVs.
+In some cities, e.g. Copenhagen, parking in public car parks is free of charge for electric vehicles.
 This also applies to tourists.
-Look out for the signs (P + plug).
+Look out for the signs (P + plug symbol).
 This privilege does not apply in multi-storey car parks.

 In some municipalities, you can drive your electric car in the bus lane.
-If this is possible, it is indicated by a green symbol on the road.
+If this is possible, it is marked with a green symbol on the road.

 Subsidy and tax